AI4ChemS/thermoML/README.md

 2. ``demo/predictions.ipynb``: A few seconds per cell

 ## Software requirements
-This software has been tested and works on Linux (Ubuntu 22.04.4 LTS) and iOS v14.4.
+This software has been tested and works on Linux (Ubuntu 22.04.4 LTS).

 ## Installation
 Prior to installation of this package, it is recommended to start a fresh environment.
 This can be achieved from following this: